Fred-23/WS2812_VHDL/README.md

 # WS2812_VHDL
-WS2812 Driver and Testbench in VHD.
+WS2812 Driver and Testbench in VHDL.
 Use for LED CONTROL on Adafruit Neopixel.